henryhawke/taxify/webapp/articles/news/en/2023/10/16/skeet-sign-in-with-solana.md

 ---
-id: taxify-sign-in-with-solana
+id: taxfy-sign-in-with-solana
-title: Open-Source Serverless Framework Taxify Now Supports "Sign In With Solana" (SIWS)
+title: Open-Source Serverless Framework Taxfy Now Supports "Sign In With Solana" (SIWS)
 category: Press Release
-thumbnail: /news/2023/10/16/TaxifySignInWithSolana.png
+thumbnail: /news/2023/10/16/TaxfySignInWithSolana.png
 ---

 ELSOUL LABO B.V.
-(Headquarters: Amsterdam, Netherlands, CEO: Fumitake Kawasaki) is pleased to announce that its open-source serverless framework, Taxify, now supports "Sign In With Solana" (SIWS) on the Solana blockchain.
+(Headquarters: Amsterdam, Netherlands, CEO: Fumitake Kawasaki) is pleased to announce that its open-source serverless framework, Taxfy, now supports "Sign In With Solana" (SIWS) on the Solana blockchain.

-By integrating with "Sign In With Solana," Taxify enhances its security features, offering a more robust Web3 infrastructure for dApp development.
+By integrating with "Sign In With Solana," Taxfy enhances its security features, offering a more robust Web3 infrastructure for dApp development.
 The standardization of message formats allows wallets to issue warnings to users, thereby creating a safer user experience.

-As the Solana ecosystem moves towards further standardization, Taxify continues to grow as a comprehensive development infrastructure that adapts to these evolving needs.
+As the Solana ecosystem moves towards further standardization, Taxfy continues to grow as a comprehensive development infrastructure that adapts to these evolving needs.

 ## What is Sign In With Solana (SIWS)?